ffadrique/XFunit/README.md

 # XFunit
 XFunit is an object oriented framework to implement unit testing in native Fortran.
 It uses object-oriented features of Fortran 2018.

+<font size="10"> :warning: </font>
+Note that the strcuture o this repository has changed.
+The supporting library `utilities` has been replaced by [Fommons](https://github.com/ffadrique/Fommons).
+See below for details on this dependency.

 ## Unit testing with XFunit
 Unit testing with XFunit is structured in suites and units.
 A test suite typically define all test to be implemented for a Fortran module.
 The tests in the suite are structured in unit test (units) conceived to test specific aspects of the functionality in the module,  Within each unit, a number of assertions are made, i.e. to test whether a specified condition is satisfied or not, e.g. the output of a function against expected value.